 Major strengths of the present study include the large number of cases, and the representativeness of study population, as different centres across Italy with different settings and sources were involved.
 As a result, this study provides important information on daily clinical practice, showing different approaches in pleural infection management, as expression of different expertise and settings, as well as of the lack of robust scientific evidence in some aspects of this condition.
 Real-world results are particularly relevant to guide scientific community in identifying areas that might need further research by means of prospective clinical trials.

 Our study also presents some weaknesses.
-First, different level of expertise in each centre might have influenced the choice and timing of procedures, with a potential higher proportion of early intervention (i.e. MT within 24 hours) in more experienced centres.
-Second, due to the retrospective nature of this study, different approaches at local level and inter-operator variability in absence of pre-defined protocols (i.e. modalities for processing PF cultures, microbiology tests used, TUS assessment), might have affected the comparability of data.
-Third, although we have included the most acknowledged confounders in our multivariable model, the possibility of unmeasured confounders cannot be excluded.
-Fourth, although the use of tPA + DNAse has been recommended, this treatment is not adopted and fibrinolytics use is limited in Italy.
+First, the main limitation is the retrospective nature of the study, which is itself always limited by selection bias.
+Second, different level of expertise in each centre might have influenced the choice and timing of procedures, with a potential higher proportion of early intervention (i.e. MT within 24 hours) in more experienced centres.
+Third, due to the retrospective nature of this study, different approaches at local level and inter-operator variability in absence of pre-defined protocols (i.e. modalities for processing PF cultures, microbiology tests used, TUS assessment), might have affected the comparability of data.
+Fourth, although we have included the most acknowledged confounders in our multivariable model, the possibility of unmeasured confounders cannot be excluded.
+Fifth, although the use of tPA + DNAse has been recommended, this treatment is not adopted and fibrinolytics use is limited in Italy.
 This has led us to choose chest drain only as comparator to MT, even though this is not an optimal treatment.
 Lastly, there was a significant proportion of missing data, mostly regarding some clinical or laboratory features (i.e., RAPID score, pH) not retrievable retrospectively.

 Conclusion